 Are there extra benefits and perks?

-As mentioned before, many Medicare Advantage plans include additional coverage for services like gym memberships, routine eye and ear exams, dental coverage, hearing aids, glasses and contacts, and worldwide emergency care.
-Although it depends on your plan’s rules, most of these services don’t need to be offered by Medicare-certified providers, though you may be limited to specific facilities where you can receive service.
+As mentioned before, many Medicare Advantage plans include additional coverage for services like gym memberships, routine eye and ear exams, hearing aids, glasses and contacts, and worldwide emergency care – some Medicare Advantage plans even offer dental coverage.

 Can you use your plan while traveling?